 Sammy "The Bull" Gravano, a mobster turned government witness, is best known for testifying against his mafia associates in exchange for government protection.

-Mobster Thomas Pitera was a hitman for the Gambino and Bonanno organized crime families.
+Mobster Tommy Pitera was a hitman for the Gambino and Bonanno organized crime families.
 Notorious for his brutal crimes, he is nicknamed “The Butcher.”

 1906 - 1992